Shrek Retold: Reception

-Sequels
+Future

 Originally, on April 1, 2019, 3GI posted an April Fools video titled Shrek 2 Retold in which the project director discussed the creation of Shrek Retold.
 During Shrekfest 2019, it was announced that Shrek 2 Retold was no longer just a joke and is actually happening via an animated announcement trailer.
 On April 22, 2021, as a celebration of the twentieth anniversary of the original film, 3GI posted an official teaser trailer of Shrek 2 Retold.
 The film premiered at the tenth Shrekfest via an in-person screening at the Oriental Theatre on September 3, 2023.
-A trailer was released on May 19, 2024, announcing the film will be released on September 28 of that year, as well as announcing a number of contributors, including Justin Long, Zach Hadel, Lucas Cruikshank, Tay Zonday, Justin & Travis McElroy, Joe Pera, Jaiden Animations, Richard Steven Horvitz, jacksfilms, Tom Fulp, James Rolfe, LAKE, Jerma985, Bill Wurtz, Phil Lord and Christopher Miller, and posthumous appearances from Gilbert Gottfried and Will Cullen Hart.
-On September 20, 2024, the film was delayed indefinitely.
+A trailer was released on May 19, 2024, announcing the film will be released on September 28 of that year, as well as announcing a number of contributors, including Justin Long, Zach Hadel, Lucas Cruikshank, Tay Zonday, Justin & Travis McElroy, Jake and Amir, Joe Pera, Jaiden Animations, Richard Steven Horvitz, Matt Bennett, Noah Munck, Dax Flame, Kevin McDonald, jacksfilms, Tom Fulp, James Rolfe, LAKE, Steve Zaragoza, Shoenice, Mega64, Jerma985, Bill Wurtz, Phil Lord and Christopher Miller, and the both posthumous appearances from Gilbert Gottfried and Will Cullen Hart.
+On September 20, 2024, the film was delayed indefinitely.As of January 29, 2026, the film is still in progress.

-In March 2020, Shrek Retold was followed up by Sonic Rebuilt, a similar recreation of the 1999 Sonic the Hedgehog film.
+In March 2020, Shrek Retold was followed up by Sonic Rebuilt, a similar recreation of Sonic the Hedgehog: The Movie (1996).
 Unlike Shrek Retold, Sonic Rebuilt uses the soundtrack from its source OVA.